U.S. Route 41 in Florida: Columbia County

 Signs for the northbound US 41/441 overlap as it approaches the Santa Fe River bridge.

 US 41/441 crosses the Santa Fe River then runs north passing by O'Leno State Park and River Rise Preserve State Park, near which it shares a brief concurrency with a county extension of State Road 18.
 It then runs through Ellsville, where it has another interchange with I-75 (Exit 414), just south of the western end of State Road 238.

 Approaching Lake City, US 441 splits from US 41 onto State Road 25A south of the city.
 The routes remain parallel, and at some point Route 41 is joined by State Road 47 which was signed as terminating at US 41.
 However, this concurrency only lasts until the intersection of State Road 10A, where SR 47 turns east for a block before joining US 441.
-The next block is U.S. Route 90, where the DeSoto Trail heads west, and State Road 100 joins US 41 to the northern extends of Lake City.
+The next block is U.S. Route 90, where the DeSoto Trail heads west, and State Road 100 joins US 41 to the northern extent of Lake City.

 Before leaving Lake City's limits, US 41 curves to the northwest to run parallel to a Georgia Southern and Florida Railway line.
 Since it also carries two hidden state roads at this point, it serves as the end for suffixed alternates of both routes, albeit Columbia County suffixed alternates.
-The first is County Road 100A(Northwest Bascom Norris Drive), and much further north, outside of the city at County Road 25A(Northwest Valdosta Road), which is a county extension of State Road 25A.
+The first is County Road 100A (Northwest Bascom Norris Drive), and much further north, outside of the city at County Road 25A (Northwest Valdosta Road), which is a county extension of State Road 25A.
 Due to the parallel railroad line along the east side, the interchange with Interstate 10 at exit 301 is a pair of quarter-cloverleaf ramps on the southwest and northwest corners of the underpass.
 Construction of the interchange itself forced the relocation of CR 131(Northwest Falling Creek Road), which terminates at US 41 just north of the aforementioned interchange.
 Slightly further north, the road serves as the address for WCJX (106.5 FM).
 From here it runs through small towns such as Winfield and Suwannee Valley.
-The last notable intersection in Columbia County is CR 246(Lassie Black Road).
+The last notable intersection in Columbia County is CR 246 (Lassie Black Road).